greenonline/TinyTextAdventure_in_ZIL/README.md

 ```

 It would probably have installed the latest (v9?) version anyway, which would have been incompatible.
 It seems better to continue with the "working" v8.

+An alternative option might be to try `macports`, as it might have a Catalina compatible version of `dotnet`.
+However, as revealed below, I did not persue this option.

 ### Compiling Zilf!